JamieKaiRemkes/JKR/README.md

 # JKR
 Welcome to my portfolio project, a software project for me to show my current skills and have a place to try new things.
-You can follow my progress as a developer and maybe you will find something usefull for one of your own projects!
+You can follow my progress as a developer and maybe you will find something usefull for one of your own projects!!

 ## Getting Started